t-eckert/luka/log/Luka00.md

 - Grown-up CSS: There's nothing wrong with Bootstrap.
 The original project used Bootstrap.
 Since working on that project I have learned CSS Grid and how to really style webpages.
 I want to do that for the purpose of practice, creating a more unique design, and shrinking the footprint of the site.
 - Learning!: I want to learn more about Rust, Vue, TypeScript, CSS, and WASM.
 That is the main driver.

 As for these logs, the goal is to show how projects like this progress.
 It's not linear and I will make mistakes.
 I hope I can help others learn by making interesting mistakes.

-## Design

-I created a Figma project [here](https://www.figma.com/file/rhgSHZhr0glvEwKqDv99rp/Luka?node-id=0%3A1).
-You should be able to comment on that.
-Let me know if you can't.

-## Deployment

 I want to start off by just having an endpoint for deployment.
 I'm going with Azure to be on brand.
 I know how to deploy a Vue app to Azure -- it's a static website.
 I don't know if that changes with the added WASM.
 That is one of the questions this project will answer.